Episcopal School of Dallas

 The Episcopal School of Dallas (ESD) is an independent, co-educational preparatory day school located in Dallas, Texas.

 History

 The Episcopal School of Dallas is a coeducational academic community founded in 1974 by Stephen B. Swann and a group of Episcopalian local leaders.
+The school began as an offshoot from St. Mark's School of Texas when a few members of the board wanted it to become a solely Episcopal school.
 The first ESD class was held in 1974 and included eight 7th graders.
 Today, approximately 1,150 students attend ESD, aged Beginner (age 3) through 12th grade, with 435 students in the Upper School (9th – 12th grade).
 David L. Baad is the Head of School.